eldelacajita/HTML-PersonalWebsite/README.md

-# purehtml
+# HTML Personal Website
-A pure HTML based website for learning purposes
+A pure HTML based website for learning purposes.
+The content is totally fake.
+Or not.